PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

     }
 }
 ```
-## 2.4 Basic Integration of Navigation Graph
+## 2.2 Basic Integration of Navigation Graph
 - The Navigation Component in Android provides a framework for implementing navigation between screens in an application.
 It uses a Navigation Graph, which is an XML file that defines the navigation paths and destinations in an app.The first step in integrating the Navigation Graph is to create the graph file and define the navigation paths and destinations.
 This can be done using Android Studio's Navigation Editor, which provides a visual interface for designing the graph.
 - Once the Navigation Graph is created, the next step is to integrate it into the app's code.
 This involves using the Navigation Component APIs to load and navigate to the appropriate destination based on user input.
 - As an example , I have taken up SettingsFragment and UpdatePasswordFragment .
-To implement a navigation graph I have added these two files in the xml and defined an action from SettingsFragment to the UpdatePasswordFragment.Having done this, I added a **FragmentContainerView** in the SettingsActivity that will act as my NavHost.
-The appropriate changes in `activity_settings.xml` is :
+To implement a navigation graph I have added these two files in the xml and defined an action from SettingsFragment to the UpdatePasswordFragment.Having done this, I added a **FragmentContainerView** in the SettingsActivity that will act as my NavHost. <br><br><br>
+- The appropriate changes in `activity_settings.xml` is :
 ```xml
  <androidx.fragment.app.FragmentContainerView
             android:id="@+id/fragmentContainerView"